frontmeans/style-producer/README.md

 -------------

 Stylesheets can be produced by `produceStyle()` function.
-It accepts a dynamically updated list of CSS rules (e.g. `StypRules.rules`) and optional set of options.
+It accepts a dynamically updated list of CSS rules (e.g. `StypRules.rules`) and production format.

-By default, this function creates a `<style>` element per CSS rule inside a document head.
+The `stypObjectFormat()` format creates a `<style>` element per CSS rule inside a document head.
 This element's stylesheet is filled and updated with that rule contents.
-Once the rule removed the corresponding `<style>` element removed too.
+Once the rule is removed the corresponding `<style>` element is removed too.

 When CSS is no longer needed an `off()` method of the `EventSupply` instance returned from `produceStyle()` function may be called.
 That would remove all `<style>` elements.